Home Microsoft Edge How To Install Microsoft Edge On Linux

 Edge has replaced Internet Explorer 11 and Internet Explorer Mobile and became the default browser for Windows 10, Windows 10 Mobile and Xbox One consoles.
 Apart from Windows, It works on Android, iOS, macOS and now Linux.

-Install Microsoft Edge On Linux
+Install Microsoft Edge on Linux

 Currently, Microsoft Edge preview builds supports DEB-based systems, such as Debian and Ubuntu, and RPM-based systems such as Fedora and openSUSE.
 The Edge devs are planning to release the versions for other Linux distributions in the days to come.